Skip over main navigation

 Since it was founded, Auditory Verbal UK has worked with over 1,000 families.
 Our research team has published a number of outcomes studies demonstrating the success of our work.
 A ten-year audit, published in 2018, demonstrated that 97% of deaf children without additional needs who accessed our programme for at least two years received age-appropriate language.
 1 in 2 deaf children with additional needs, such as Down Syndrome and cerebral palsy, achieved age-appropriate language.

-We are now embarking on our 10 year plan to enable all families who want their child to learn to listen and talk, to be able to access Auditory Verbal therapy through publicly funded services.
+In November 2022, we launched our 10 year strategy to enable all families who want their child to learn to listen and talk, to be able to access Auditory Verbal therapy through publicly funded services.
 With an investment of £21.5m over the next 10 years, we can provide a sound future for deaf children and unlock an economic benefit of £152m, rising to £11.7 billion over 50 years.
 With children at risk of falling further behind as a result of the COVID-19 pandemic there has never been a more important time to invest in early and effective support for deaf children in the UK.
 Read more in our position paper.

-Working under the direction of our trustees and chief executive, our team of over 25 staff members is made up of fundraisers, therapists, research coordinators, communications professionals and an operations team.
+Working under the direction of our trustees and chief executive, our team of over 25 staff members is made up of therapists, research coordinators, communications professionals and an operations team.
+We also have a valuable team of fundraisers who support us to achieve our goals.

 We have received a number of awards to acknowledge our sector leading work, including the Model of Excellence from the Centre for Social Justice, and highly commended Charity of the Year at the Third Sector Awards.
 A number of our graduates have also received national awards in recognition of their successes.